MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 ## Single sign-on

 <details>
 <summary>Partner asked few queries on SSO login flow and a way to redirect the user to auth from invoking an adaptive card.
-Also Partner needs a way to access the PROD app package and resources from azure since they lost access to prod subscription.</summary>
+Also Partner needs a way to access the PROD app package and resources from Azure since they lost access to prod subscription.</summary>

 <br>
-you can open the authentication page in the task module when clicks on the button.
+you can open the authentication page in the task module when selects the button.
 We do have a sample for opening the task module on button click mentioned here BotBuilder-Samples/teams_task_module_bot.py at main · microsoft/BotBuilder-Samples (github.com).
 You can replace the taskInfo.url with your auth page.

 </details>

 <br>

 <details>
-<summary>How we can change Application ID URI of SSO scope to use bot id also so that the consent window won't be required for Bot?</summary>
+<summary>How we can change Application ID URI of SSO scope to use bot ID also so that the consent window won't be required for Bot?</summary>

 <br>
 [Register your app on Azure AD](/bots/how-to/authentication/auth-aad-sso-bots#register-your-app-through-the-azure-ad-portal)